 Other users may invite you to their projects.
 Click Projects shared with me to view a list of projects other users have shared with you.

 To work with the items contained within a shared project, move the pointer over the thumbnail and click Manage Items.
-You can add an item (e.g. a site) from this project to the map, move items between layers, rename an item, and so on.
+You can add an item— for example, a site from this project to the map, move items between layers, rename an item, and so on.
 To open a shared project, click Switch to this Project.

 To make sure the projects most recently shared with you are listed, click to refresh the list.
 Use the options in the Sort by: drop-down to choose a different way to order the list of projects.